crooy/remark-simple-plantuml/README.md

   outputFormat: "png", // "png" or "svg"
   outputDir: "./static", // Directory to store generated images
   inlineSvg: true, // Whether to inline SVG content (only applies when outputFormat is "svg")
-  includePath: "./" // Base path for resolving included .puml files };
+  includePath: "./", // Base path for resolving included .puml files
+  urlPrefix: "/" // URL prefix to replace "./" in generated image URLs };

 remark().use(simplePlantUML, options).process(input);